jacebenson/jace.pro/content/post/2019-11-25-comparing-code-searches/index.md

 - 1 service portal (`/code`)
 - 1 scripted rest api

-This does the standard search api, but then also does a lookup on the workflow activity to update results for workflow activies that are only active and marking old ones "Inactive"
+This does the standard search api, but then also does a lookup on the workflow activity to update results for workflow activities that are only active and marking old ones "Inactive"

 This also has an opt-in feature to tell you about bad code.